 But be careful if you become adventurous.
 You might have a beautiful cover image, but your choice of font color can lose your title.

 With this last group of sample covers, you can see why they might not grab attention on Amazon or social media.

-The best advice is to stick with white, and especially so if your book has a long title.
+The best advice is to stick with white, especially if your book has a long title.

 Even if you have hired a designer, discuss how well your title will read in small thumbnail images like the ones above.

 Avoid black titles

 If there is one color to avoid, it is black.

-Unless you are using black on a stark white background and in high resolution, black can blend and look fuzzy on any color background or image.
+Unless you use black on a stark white background and in high resolution, black can blend and look fuzzy on any color background or image.

 Your book cover design is your first priority in book marketing, so make it work for you.

 Book covers tell a story

-Have you noticed that bestselling books in most genres generally use sans serif fonts, but that others regularly use serif or fancy fonts?
+Have you noticed that bestselling books in most genres generally use sans serif fonts, but others regularly use serif or fancy fonts?

 Can you hazard a guess of the genre of the book covers above?
 Why are they all using a serif font?

 For romance, women’s fiction, and chick-lit genres, serif fonts are very common, and it is almost as if the font defines the genre.

 If you have cover ideas that don’t follow the expectation of readers or a particular genre, it can cause problems of instant recognition.

 The font for the science fiction genre is usually simple, sans serif.

 But the title color plays a part as well.
 Gold titles are common in sci-fi, as are shadowed or in-relief titles.